quat1024/incorporeal-3/README.md

 ## Things left to port

-* Fix flowers so theyre not turbo janky
 * soul cores (ender/corporea/potion soul core)
 * ticket conjurer
 * rod of the fractured space